 President and Chief Executive Officer ("CEO") of Trisura Mr. Clare has been President and CEO of Trisura since October 2018.
 Previously, Mr. Clare was Senior Vice President and Chief Investment Officer of Trisura from February 2018 to October 2018.
 Prior to joining Trisura, Mr. Clare was a Vice President at PVI, Trisura's largest shareholder.
 Mr. Clare previously worked in corporate development and strategy at a large financial services holding company.
 He holds a Bachelor of Commerce degree from Queen's University.

-Trisura Board/Committee Membership Public Board Membership During Last Five Year ive Years

-Board Trisura Group Ltd. 2018 - Present
+Trisura Board/Committee Membership Public Board Membership During Last Five Years Board • Meetings attended in 2019: 5 of 5 Trisura Group Ltd. 2018 - Present

-Meetings attended in 2018: 1 of 1

 Number of Common Shares and Deferred Share Units (DSUs) Beneficially Owned, Controlled or Directed